cjmalloy/jasper/README.md

 Roles are hierarchical, so they include any permissions granted to a preceding role.
  * `ROLE_ANONYMOUS`: read access to public tags and Refs.
  * `ROLE_USER`: logged in user.
 Can post refs.
 Has read/write access to their user tag.
  * `ROLE_EDITOR`: can add/remove public tags to any post they have read access to.
-Can create feeds.
  * `ROLE_MOD`: can read/write any tag or ref except plugins and templates.
  * `ROLE_ADMIN`: complete access.
 Can read/write plugins and templates, perform backups and restores.

 Tags are used to provide fine-grained access to resources.
-For Ref-like entities (Refs and Feeds), the list of tags are considered.
-For Tag-like entities, their tag is considered.
-Origins may only be accessed by an admin, but any role can list the names of Origins on the server.
+For Refs, the list of tags are considered.
+For Tags entities, their tag is considered.

 The tag permissions are stored in the User entities:
  * Tag Read Access